jkongie/mobi/README.md

 #=> "MOBIpocket Book"
 ```

-See the source for the more methods.
+See the source for more methods.

 ## Thanks